 Culturally Responsive SEL for Social Justice

 The promise of SEL is that we develop healthy identities, relationships, and emotional intelligence.
+Culturally responsive, relevant, and affirming SEL activities encourage youth to connect with their strengths, discover what means most to them, and imagine ways they might contribute collaboratively to the world.
 This practice includes creating safe spaces to talk with courage about what really matters and honestly confront what isn't working, like injustice and hate.
 The work in this set of resources was inspired by Dena Simmons, who is an expert in SEL, racial justice, and healing.

 We recommend that leaders who use these resources pre-read them, practice them, and discuss concepts with colleagues.
 It is important to be ready to share our own stories and be vulnerable with youth.